As a professional Freelance Copywriter, I am serious about running my business with integrity and protecting your right to privacy.

 - To send you an invoice once you have signed off the final copy

-– To communicate during the project as appropriate (for example, to ask questions, clarify feedback, thank you for payment etc)
+- Any other necessary communication during the project as appropriate (for example, to ask questions, clarify feedback, thank you for payment etc)

-Most of my communication with you will be via email from my business email email@example.com – however there may be times when I may need to use other forms of communication such as phone, text message or Skype.
+Most of my communication with you will be via email from my business email firstname.lastname@example.org – however there may be times when I may need to use other forms of communication (with your consent and prior arrangement) such as phone, text message or Skype.

 I do not outsource to third parties, so all communication about the project will be between me (the copywriter) and you (the client).
 In the unlikely event that I want to outsource part of a project, I will discuss this with you and request your written permission before taking any action.